Life As a Paving, Surfacing, and Tamping Equipment Operator

-Paving, Surfacing & Tamping Equipment Operator Definition Operate equipment used for applying concrete, asphalt, or other materials to road beds, parking lots, or airport runways and taxiways, or equipment used for tamping gravel, dirt, or other materials.
+Paving, Surfacing & Tamping Equipment Operator Example Operate equipment used for applying concrete, asphalt, or other materials to road beds, parking lots, or airport runways and taxiways, or equipment used for tamping gravel, dirt, or other materials.
 Includes concrete and asphalt paving machine operators, form tampers, tamping machine operators, and stone spreader operators.

 Life As a Paving, Surfacing & Tamping Equipment Operator: What Do They Do?